GET ORDAINED

 Next, find out if you need to register as a minister in your state or county in order to perform marriage.
 Not all states or counties require registration, but many do.
 Order your minister credentials early, and register with enough time before the wedding date to avoid unexpected delays or stress.

-Take the time to find out more about your couple’s relationship, including details like how they met, and what makes them so perfect together, as well as what components they want to include or avoid in their ceremony.
+Talk to the nearly-weds to find out more about their relationship and the type of ceremony they want to have.
+Ask about how they met, what makes them so perfect together, and any special elements they want to include (or avoid) in their wedding ceremony.

-All officiants start at the same place… the beginning!
-Get off to a solid start.
-Read more about the parts of the ceremony and browse a few sample scripts to get familiar with what happens at a typical wedding, and what you're expected to say and do.
-If you’re writing the ceremony from scratch, make sure it includes a welcome, a declaration of intent, and a pronouncement (at the very least).
+All officiants start at the same place: the beginning!
+Get off to a solid start by doing a little research online.
+Learn more about the common parts of a wedding ceremony; browse sample wedding officiant scripts for inspiration and ideas; and watch recordings of simple ceremonies for an idea of what to say and do on the big day.
+If you’re writing the wedding ceremony from scratch, make sure it includes a welcome, a declaration of intent, and a pronouncement.

-AMM also offers hundreds of articles written for (and by!) wedding officiants to make learning fun.
+AMM also offers hundreds of articles written by and for wedding officiants, to make learning how to officiate a wedding more fun.
 Our “first time officiant” tag will help you find articles written just for you!

-Ask your couple which elements they most want to include in the ceremony,
+Ask the nearlyweds which special elements they most want to include in the ceremony,

 Read your script out loud until it feels familiar and natural.
 Time it!
 Then show the couple your script to get their feedback, and make any needed changes.
 Practice any special unity rituals included in the ceremony.